tatomyr/purity/README.md

 ![deploy](https://github.com/tatomyr/purity/actions/workflows/deploy.yaml/badge.svg)

 Declarative UI library for using most of today's Javascript.
-It doesn't require any bundlers or use npm at all, and it fully leverages the native ECMAScript modules system.
+It doesn't require any bundlers or using **npm** at all, and it fully leverages the native ECMAScript modules system.

-**Purity** exposes two main instruments to manipulate an application:

-- `init` which initializes the app with a default state (application-wide)

-- `render` tag that wraps string templates that represent app components
+Check out our [Playground](https://tatomyr.github.io/purity/playground/) to see **Purity** in action.

 ## Usage